-A key component in any successful business is making sure you follow the right process before getting started.
-Below are the five key steps you should take when you are about to buy a business:
+A vital component of any successful business is ensuring you follow the correct processes before getting started.
+Here are five steps you should follow when you’re in the market to buy a business.

 1. Do Your Research

 The first step is to research each prospective business properly.
 Find out their strengths and weaknesses, as you want to get a clear sense of what you’ll be buying.
 For example, you should request the company’s: